Enhance your estate planning offering to clients with specialist estate and trustee services from Australian Executor Trustees Limited.

 - trustee services for Aboriginal communities.

-Learn more about AET’s trustee services
+Learn more about trustee services

-AET’s estate planning lawyers will work in partnership with you to tailor estate plans to your clients’ individual circumstances – to make sure their wealth is managed and distributed in line with their wishes and in the most tax‑effective way.
+At Australian Executor Trustees Limited, the estate planning lawyers will work in partnership with you to tailor estate plans to your clients’ individual circumstances – to make sure their wealth is managed and distributed in line with their wishes and in the most tax‑effective way.

 Our unbundled or partnership approach means you continue to manage the relationship with your clients – we simply provide you with specialist estate planning advice.